Angles are used a lot in astronomy. We can measure both the size of an object in the sky and mark its position by using angles.

-However, sometimes the angles are very small - much less than a degree.
-Therefore, astronomers often use things called arcminutes and arcseconds.
+However, the angles used in astronomy are usually tiny - much less than one degree.
+So, astronomers have broken down degrees into much smaller chunks.
+We often use measurements called arcminutes and arcseconds.
+The way we define each of these measurements is:

 • there are 360 degrees in a circle.